Mostly Free Online Resources for Family History

 Example: Eliza Auger, daughter of Augustin and Rosalie.
 Click on the underlined name of the database to search the database.
 Click on the pedigree chart icon to view the pedigree.
 Often, on the Pedigree screen you can click on "Download Gedcom" to download a copy of this database.

-Genealogy In Time is a great place to find free genealogy.
-They have two search engines:
+a great place to find free genealogy.
+They have two search

 Search 3.8 billion records from genealogy forums and online family trees.
 Free Family Tree Search Engine